Top 10 Places to Visit in Cusco Peru

 Casa Almagro is the headquarters of the Inca Museum, owned by the San Antonio de Abad University.
 The site exhibits the largest pottery collection of the Inca culture, Inca mummies, as well as pre-Inca metal and gold work.

 It was the Palace of Huascar, the penultimate emperor of the Tahuantinsuyo.
 Apparently, the structure was so impressive during the Inca times that they specifically reserved it for Diego Almagro.
-Unfortunately, there are no more records regarding these Inca ruins, except for some mentions in a few chronicles.

 8|Visit the Machu Picchu Museum: Casa Concha